stillonearth/CheckersOnBevy/README.md

 This project is a ground-up introduction to modern game programming using Rust on [Bevy](https://bevyengine.org/) Engine and AI programming using PyTorch.

 In the first half of this project, we will implement a classic English Checkers game using the Bevy game engine on the Rust programming language.
-We will then implement an OpenAI Gym compatible environment in PyTorch and Python to train AI agents to play this game.
+We will then implement an Gym compatible environment in PyTorch and Python to train AI agents to play this game.
 Finally, we will deploy the AI agent in a Rust environment targeting desktop platforms (Windows, Linux).

 ## Changelog

-- **0.3.0** updated to bevy 0.8.1
+- **0.3.0** `bevy` updated to 0.8.1
+- **0.4.0** `tch-rs` switched to `tract-onnx `

 ### Project Goals

-- Introduction to Rust programming language
+- 🦀 Introduction to Rust programming language
-- Introduction to game programming with Bevy engine
+- 🎮 Introduction to game programming with Bevy engine
-- Implementing an OpenAI Gym environment from ground-up
+- 🏋🏿 Implementing an Gym environment from ground-up
-- Training an AI agent to play Checkers Ugolki Game with PyTorch
+- 🕵️ Training an AI agent to play Checkers Ugolki Game with PyTorch
-- Deploying trained model to Rust environment
+- 🌆 Deploying trained model to Rust environment

 ### Technical Formulation of Problem

-- Set up Rust development environment
+- 🦀Set up Rust development environment
-- Set up Python development environment with PyTorch 1.10+ (CUDA support is desirable)
+- 🐍 Set up Python development environment with PyTorch 1.10+ (CUDA support is desirable)

 ---

-## 1. Making Checkers Game with Bevy and Rust
+## 1. Making 🏁 Checkers Game with 🕊 Bevy and 🦀 Rust

 On high-level project is structured with [workspace](https://doc.rust-lang.org/cargo/reference/manifest.html#the-workspace-field) feature of Cargo.toml.